jarviscanada/jarvis_data_eng_CatalinaGalan/sql/README.md

 The objective of this project is to practice SQL and RDBMS by solving SQL queries.

-To load sample data, the `clubdata.sql` file can be run against a psql database instance to create the necessary tables described below:
+To load sample data, the `clubdata.sql` file can be loaded in a psql database instance to create the necessary tables described below:
 ```bash
 # modify for your own database
 psql -h <localhost> -U <username> -d <database> -f clubdata.sql